tdiprima/threejs-playground/docs/drawing/parallel-lines.md

 ## Vertices

-Then we had a whole big discussion about array conversion and why if I pass in
+Then we had a whole big discussion (commit #6195fdf) about array conversion and why if I pass in

 ```js
 let vertices = [2, 0, 0, 2, 0, 0, 0, 0, -2, 0, 0, 2];